F-I-D-O/Manuals/manuals/Programming/Java/Java Workflow.md

 For the Netbeans real-time compiler, the cross compilation does not make sense, so both source and target Java version is set in one place:
 1. Right click on project -> `Properties` -> `Sources`
 2. In the bottom, change the `Source/Binary Format`

+## Setting Java version in IDEA
+In idea, an extra step is sometimes necessary: to set the Java Language Level in the project settings: `File` -> `Project Structure...` -> `Modules` -> `Language Level`.
+The language level has to be lower or equal to the target version set in the maven configuration.

 ## Setting Java version used for executing Maven